Reforma AC

-Reforma Athletic Club is a Mexican sports club based in Mexico City.
+Reforma Athletic Club is a Mexican sports club located in Mexico City.
 The club is mostly known for its football team that played in the Liga Mexicana de Football Amateur Association from 1902 to 1915, prior to the creation of the first professional league (Liga Mayor).
 The team currently plays in an amateur league in Mexico City.

-Apart from football, Reforma hosts a large number of activities, including aerobics, ballet, basketball, boxing, dance, karate, racquetball, swimming, tennis, water aerobics, yoga and zumba.
+Apart from football, Reforma also hosts a large number of activities, including aerobics, ballet, baseball, basketball, boxing, dance, gymnastics, karate, racquetball, swimming, tennis, water aerobics, yoga and zumba.
 It is a home ground of the Mexican national cricket team, and has been the host of several international fixtures.

 History

 The club was founded in 1894 by a group of English migrants in order to play sport and as a social club.
 The members would practice cricket, among other sports, and it became a tradition to drink tea every afternoon at 5 o'clock.

-In 1901 the players included James Walker, A.J.
+In 1901, the players included James Walker, A.J.
 Campbell, T.R.
 Phillips, A.T.
 Drysdale, F. Robertson and E.W Jackson.
 They played friendly matches against local Scottish and English clubs representing their countries of origin.

-In 1902 the club first participated in a football competition in the Liga Mexicana Amateur de Asociación Foot-Ball in Mexico City.
-The clubs taking part were Orizaba Athletic Club, Pachuca Athletic Club, Reforma Athletic Club, Mexico Cricket Club and British Club.
+In 1902, the club first participated in a football competition in the Liga Mexicana Amateur de Asociación Foot-Ball in Mexico City.
+The clubs taking part were Albinegros de Orizaba, Pachuca, Reforma Athletic Club, Mexico Cricket Club and British Club.
 This was the first organized football tournament in Mexico.

-Before the first match in the new league took place the club played numerous friendlies against Pachuca Athletic Club in order to unite the English migrants living around Mexico.
-The club paid its first game in the league on 19 October 1902 against the eventual champions Orizaba Athletic Club in Orizaba, Veracruz with a score of 2–0.
+Before the first match in the new league took place, the club played numerous friendlies against Pachuca in order to unite the English migrants living around Mexico.
+The club played its first game in the league on October 19, 1902 against the eventual champions Albinegros de Orizaba in Orizaba, Veracruz with a score of 2–0.

 In 1906, Reforma Athletic Club won the league for the first time.
 It did so again in 1907, 1909, 1910, 1911 and 1912.

-In 1914 the club suffered a big blow when almost all of its players returned to Europe in order to take part in World War I. Most of its players were British and had decided to fight for their homeland.
+In 1914, the club suffered a big blow when almost all of its players returned to Europe in order to take part in World War I. Most of its players were British and had decided to fight for their homeland.